duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Symptom: The Diagnostics tool doesn't show a device or shows ERROR

 Resolution: This could be a non-problem.
 For example, if a watchtower or a Duckiebot doesn't recognize any AprilTags you will not receive messages.
 You can check that with the test image stream from this device in `rqt_image_view`.
-If the test image stream shows ids of AprilTags on the image, all you need to do is restart the Diagnostics tool.
+Often you simply need to restart the Diagnostics tool.

 If the problem persists, use Portainer to check if the `roscore`, `ros-picam`, and `cslam-acquisition` containers are running for this device.
 Check the logs of `cslam-acquisition` for errors.